mostafaadawy/first_django/readmi.md

 ```
 - as we delete the object if return it will give error where no record for that id in the database so we have to define the get_success to route for another link
 - as modular project all belongs to app blog should be inside even templates
-- <p style="color:red"> do not forget to make update or edit link GET method to get required object where POST is assigned to send not get
+- <p style="color:red"> do not forget to make update or edit link GET method to get required object where POST is assigned to send not get </p>

+### Function Based View to class Based View
+-